-If you have read some other blog for some tips to overcome your stage fright, you might have read something like “practice, practice and practice”.
+If you have read some other blog for some tips to overcome your stage fright, you might have read something like “practice, practice, and practice”.
 They are not wrong.
 This is their experience.
 I do not agree with this “Practice, practice and practice”.
 This is my experience.
 Practice is important.
 However, preparation is more important.
 You can find many real life examples.
 If you keep on doing the same thing again and again, it will be boring.
 You will not enjoy it.
 Your audience will not enjoy it.
-Therefore, practice only for a few times.
+Therefore, practice only a few times.
 More is not better in this case.

 What to Eat?